grafana/prometheus-pulsar-remote-write/README.md

 Receive remote_write requests and produce messages on the pulsar bus

 Flags:
-  -h, --help                     Show context-sensitive help (also try
+  -h, --[no-]help                Show context-sensitive help (also try
                                  --help-long and --help-man).
       --log.level=info           Only log messages with the given severity or above.
 One of: [debug, info, warn, error]